spookier/Rose/README.md

-# SkinCloner
+# LeagueUnlocked

 **League of Legends Skin Changer with Advanced OCR Detection**

-SkinCloner is a fully automated system that detects skin selections in League of Legends champion select using advanced OCR technology and automatically injects custom skins 500 milliseconds before the game starts.
+LeagueUnlocked is a fully automated system that detects skin selections in League of Legends champion select using advanced OCR technology and automatically injects custom skins 500 milliseconds before the game starts.
 Built with a modular architecture, unified game process monitoring, and multi-language support, it provides a seamless experience for League of Legends players.

 ## 🔧 Prerequisites